 Don’t Ignore Those Corners

-Try to maximize space wherever you can.
-Utilize all your nooks and crannies and find new ways to make corners functional.
+Try to maximize storage space wherever you can.
+Utilize those empty, awkward nooks and crannies and find new ways to make corners more functional.
 Add a corner desk for writing/working, mount a few corner shelves for extra storage or add a large palm plant for decor.

 Open floor plans are great.
 In fact, they’re my favorite layout for apartments.
 But sometimes it can feel like you’re living in a furniture showroom.
 Separating living spaces provides an opportunity to create different ‘rooms’.

 Some ways to create separation in an open floorplan:

 - Paint or wallpaper – Color-zoning is a really cool and effective way of separating spaces without using physical barriers.
 It creates visual separation seamlessly throughout the room without the use of physical barriers.